dragonsinth/gaddis/README.md

 - `Print` outputs to stderr; we didn't implement print support :grin:

 - The `File` abstraction is implemented as a newline separated text file.
-  - Each value a program Writes to (Reads from) a file corresponds to a single line of text.
-  - The output (and input) format is identical to in-code literals, for example:
+  - Individual values are written (and read) exactly like in-code literals, for example:
     - `True` is a `Boolean` value
     - `1.3` is a `Real` value
     - `"hello"` is a `String` value
+  - Each line in a file represents a single record (a single `Read` or `Write` statment).
+  - In multi-value records, fields are separated with a single tab character `\t`.
+  - All `Read` operations must specify the correct number and type(s) of fields matching the file data.
-  - Reading a file value using the wrong variable type is an error.
+    - Reading the incorrect number or type of fields is an error.
-  - The last value in the file must end with a newline character.
+  - The last record in the file must end with a newline character.
-  - There is no internal distinction between field and record separation.
-A multi-value Read or Write is equivalent to multiple individual Read or Write statements.

 - All `Class` fields are zero-initialized before any user constructor starts running.